heyslevin/amos/PLAN.md

   - Social Media Links
   - Bio

+- If you are logged in, option edit your shelves [ ]

+  - (have to think through logic here)

+- Edit Shelf Info
+  - Edit
+  - Delete
+- Edit Products Info
+  - Edit
+  - Delete
 - Add product to shelf correctly [ ]
 - Display correct info on shelf (quantity) [ ]